Click here to download the Board of Education's Framework for Teaching.

 Currently, you cannot be videotaped without your permission.

-Will department chairs conduct evaluations?
+Can department chairs conduct evaluations?

 What is student growth?

 Student growth is supposed to be fairer than just comparing where students are at the end of the year without looking at where they started.
 However, the student growth measure says much more about student factors like health, poverty, and neighborhood than it does about the teacher.
 Student growth is actually a measure of growth on the tests--leaving out social, emotional, and non-tested academic growth.
+CTU is not in favor of the use of these student growth measures, especially the “value-added measure” used for elementary student growth, as it is statistically unreliable and cannot account for all factors that impact student achievement on tests.

 Why are teachers who don’t teach reading or ELA responsible for school-wide literacy scores?